National Parks on a Budget

 Access to many of the 80 national monuments is totally free.
 These areas can be managed by one of several federal agencies: the National Park Service, the US Forest Service, the US Fish and Wildlife Service or the Bureau of Land Management.
 Our favorite: Natural Bridges National Monument in Utah.
 Bring lots of water and sunscreen.

 Another great way to gain access to national parks without having to pay admission is to volunteer.
 Most parks run regular programs for visitors who wish to donate time on projects such as trail maintenance and composting (to name a few).
 In many cases, volunteers also receive free swag, such as hats or buttons.

 While national park admissions can be as high as $25, that fee largely is for non-commercial vehicles; walk-in visitors don't have to pay more than $10 a pop (and children younger than 16 are free).
 To circumvent automobile fees, park your vehicle outside the park and take a shuttle in.

 You don't have to fork over admission to a national park if you're not heading past a pay station.
 Particularly at parks with extensive amounts of shoreline, then, 1 easy solution to keep costs down is to arrive by water.
 Acadia and Olympic national parks are both great spots to engineer a water landing.
 In towns near both parks, kayak rentals start around $20 per day.

 Check the Web

-A number of national park lodges and nearby private accommodations run regular discounts to try and attract crowds.
-Many of these properties advertise these deals on the internet--both on their own personal websites, but also on social networking sites such as Facebook and Twitter.
+A number of national park lodges and nearby private accommodations run regular discounts to try to attract crowds.
+Many of these properties advertise these deals on the internet — on their own personal websites, as well as social-networking sites such as Facebook and Twitter.
 Start following target spots at least a month before your trip.